Font Size:

 HIV/AIDS 101

-HIV (Human Immunodeficiency Virus) is a virus that weakens the body's defense (immune) system until it can no longer fight off illnesses such as pneumonia, tuberculosis, cancerous tumors and others.
-HIV kills your CD4 cells (T cells), which direct your body's immune system to defend against infection.
+HIV (Human Immunodeficiency Virus) is a virus that attacks and weakens the body's defense (immune) system until it can no longer fight off illnesses.
+HIV targets and kills white blood (CD4 /T) cells, which direct your body's immune system to defend against infection.

-You are considered to have AIDS (Acquired Immunodeficiency Syndrome) when your immune system is seriously damaged by HIV.
-In the U.S., an HIV-infected person receives a diagnosis of AIDS when his/her CD4 count is less than 200 or if diagnosed with a specific illness.
-(An average CD4 cell count in a healthy person is 1,150.)
+AIDS (Acquired Immunodeficiency Syndrome) is the late stage of HIV infection that occurs when the body's immune system is badly damaged because of the virus.
+In the U.S., an HIV-infected person receives a diagnosis of AIDS when his/her CD4 count reaches less than 200 cells per cubic millimeter of blood (200 cells/mm³) or if diagnosed with a specific illness.
+An average CD4 cell count in a healthy person is 1,150 mm³.
+A person diagnosed with AIDS would also likely have a high viral load (quantity of HIV).
+Having HIV does not mean a person has AIDS.

-HIV is transmitted from an HIV-positive person through infected body fluids such as semen, pre-ejaculate fluid, blood, vaginal secretions or breast milk.
-HIV can also be transmitted through needles contaminated with HIV-infected blood, including needles used for injecting drugs, tattooing or body piercing.
-HIV is most often transmitted sexually.
+HIV can also be transmitted through needles contaminated with HIV-infected blood; sharing injection drug equipment, including needles used for injecting drugs, tattooing, or body piercing.

 Watch "What HIV Does Inside the Body" for a short, informative explanation of how HIV attacks and affects your health.

-You are safest if you do not have sexual intercourse, oral sex or share needles or injection equipment.with an HIV-positive person.
-You are also safe if you are in a relationship in which both you and your partner are monogamous and have been free of HIV for six months.
-Whenever you are unsure about the risk of infection, always use a latex barrier when having sex of any kind - vaginal, oral or anal.
+The safest way to avoid HIV infection is to not have sexual intercourse, oral sex, or share needles or injection equipment with an HIV-positive person.
+The risk of HIV infection is reduced within a relationship in which both partners are monogamous and have been free of HIV for six months.
+If there is any doubt about the risk of infection, always use a latex barrier when having sex of any kind - vaginal, oral, or anal.

 Undetectable means that there is so little HIV in your blood that it can't be measured by a test.
 Watch "The Goal of Undetectable" to see how you can protect your health and the people you care about.